gatlin/Alm/README.md

 charity given to the poor and needy.
 I think Elm has really contributed some innovative ideas and practical code to a space which sorely needed it.

+2. Status

+THIS IS NOT READY FOR PRIMETIME DON'T YOU EVEN THINK ABOUT USING THIS SOME PLACE IMPORTANT AND THEN GETTING MAD NOPE DON'T EVEN.

-2. LICENSE
+3. LICENSE
 ---

 See the included `LICENSE` file.

-3. Questions / comments / bugs / free money
+4. Questions / comments / bugs / free money
 ---

 Send all inquiries to <gatlin@niltag.net>, except bugs.
 Bugs should be